dougeby/IntuneDocs/intune/reports-proc-create-with-odata.md

 ## Create a relationship

 You can import multiple tables to analyze not just the data in a single table but related data across tables.
-PowerBI has a feature called **autodetect** that attempts to find and create relationships for you.
-The tables in the Data Warehouse have been built to work with PowerBI's autodetect feature.
-However, even if PowerBI doesn't automatically find the relationships, you can still manage the relationships.
+Power BI has a feature called **autodetect** that attempts to find and create relationships for you.
+The tables in the Data Warehouse have been built to work with the autodetect feature in Power BI.
+However, even if Power BI doesn't automatically find the relationships, you can still manage the relationships.

 ![Manage relationships of related data across tables](media/reports-create-03-managerelationships.png)

 1. Select **Manage Relationships**.
-2. Select **Autodetect...** if PowerBI has not already detected the relationships.
+2. Select **Autodetect...** if Power BI has not already detected the relationships.

 The relationship is displayed in a From column to a To column.
 In this example, the data field **ownerTypeKey** in the **devices** table links to the data field **ownerTypeKey** in the **ownerTypes** table.
 You use the relationship to look up the plain name of the device type code in the **devices** table.

 ## Create a treemap visualization

 A treemap chart shows hierarchical data as boxes within boxes.
-Each branch of the hierarchy is a box contains smaller boxes showing sub-branches.
+Each branch of the hierarchy is a box contains smaller boxes showing subbranches.
 You can use Power BI desktop to create a treemap of your Intune tenant data that shows relative amounts of device manufacturer types.

 ![Power BI treemap visualizations](media/reports-create-03-treemap.png)